-What is Life Science?
+What are Life Sciences?

 At NCBiotech, we see it as science involving cells and their components, products and processes.
 Biology, medicine and agriculture are the most obvious examples of the discipline.
 However, as science becomes ever more complex, it is more difficult to find clear definitions and boundaries.